keylimetoolbox/resque-kubernetes/README.md

         env:
         - name: QUEUE
           value: high-memory
-        - name: TERM_ON_EMPTY
-          value: 1
     EOD
   end
 end
 ```

+Make sure that the container image above, which is used to run the resque
+worker, is built to include the `resque-kubernetes` gem as well.
+The gem will
-The `TERM_ON_EMPTY` environment variable is critical for the flow.
-This tells
+add `TERM_ON_EMPTY` to the environment variables.
+This tells the worker that
-this worker that whenever the queue is empty is should terminate the worker.
+whenever the queue is empty it should terminate the worker.
+Kubernetes will
-Kubernetes will then terminate the Job when the container is done running and
+then terminate the Job when the container is done running and will release the
-will release the resources.
+resources.

+## Configuration

 ## Development